We’ve rounded up some high-yield vegetables, herbs, nuts, and fruits for you.

 They tend to grow best in warm climates, but if you’re able to plant them, you can end up with as many as 50 peanuts per plant.

 That’s a lot of peanuts to enjoy and share.
-If you don’t particularly enjoy peanuts as is, you can always make your own peanut butter.
+If you don’t particularly enjoy peanuts as they are, you can always use them to make your own peanut butter.

 4. Squash